Music and health

 The content on this page was translated automatically.

 Making music, whether on an instrument or through the voice, is an art of movement.
-It requires a finely tuned interplay of body and mind in order to fully develop creative
+It requires a finely tuned interplay of body and mind in order to fully develop creative potential.

 We offer:

-- seminars and courses that promote health skills and teach preventative strategies for
+- Seminars and courses that promote health skills and teach preventative strategies for

 teaching and performing.